Starz: 2000s onwards

 Starz logo used from March 28, 2005, to April 7, 2008.

 The network gained carriage deals with many other major American cable and satellite providers by the early 2000s, particularly with the adoption of digital cable, allowing for providers to add channels that they (even with capacity expansions of up to 60 channels) previously had limited room to carry.
-Encore Media Group was renamed the Starz Encore Media Group in 2000.
+Encore Media Group was renamed the Starz Encore Media Group in 1999.
 As part of a corporate restructuring plan in 2003, Starz Encore Group eliminated 100 jobs in its nine regional offices, and closed four of the offices outright.
 On March 25, 2005, the Starz Encore Group corporate entity was renamed Starz Entertainment.
 A few days later, on March 28, 2005 at 6:30am EST, Starz introduced a new logo, and was subsequently rebranded as "starz", in all lowercase.

 Starz logo used from April 7, 2008, to April 5, 2016.

 On November 19, 2009, Liberty Media spun off Starz into a separate public tracking stock called Liberty Starz.
 On January 1, 2010, Chris Albrecht joined Starz as its president and chief executive officer, then overseeing all of the Starz entities including Starz Entertainment, Overture Films, Anchor Bay Entertainment and Film Roman.
 On August 8, 2012, Liberty Media announced that it would spin off the Liberty Starz subsidiary into a separate publicly traded company.
 The spin-off of the subsidiary was completed on January 11, 2013, with Liberty Starz changing its name to Starz as a result.

 Starz logo used from April 5, 2016, to September 29, 2022.

-On April 5, 2016, Starz was rebranded, introducing a new logo, this time stylized as "STARZ" in all uppercase.
+On April 5, 2016, Starz was rebranded, introducing a new logo, this time stylized as "STARZ" in all uppercase without any references to a star everywhere.
 As part of the rebranding, Starz added all the Encore channels to its moniker, therefore increasing the Starz channel lineup to 14 Starz premium channels.
 Its main channel was rebranded Starz Encore and carries reruns of Starz Originals in addition to films.
 On June 30, 2016, Lionsgate agreed to acquire Starz Inc. for $4.4 billion in cash and stock; the acquisition was completed five months later on December 8.

 In April 2019, Starz was widely criticized in the tech press and by the Electronic Frontier Foundation for sending legal demands to Twitter in order to remove links to a news article which discussed piracy but contained neither pirated content nor links to pirated content.
 Starz initially responded by issuing further DMCA complaints against those criticizing them, including against a tweet from the Electronic Frontier Foundation stating that "Starz should withdraw its takedown and refrain from harassing journalists".
 However, they subsequently apologized, clarified that the invalid DMCA claims were sent on their behalf by a third-party contractor called The Social Element and promised that they are "working with our vendors to reinstate any such content that was inappropriately targeted for removal."
-Lionsgate was renamed to Starz Entertainment in 2024, 6 months after spinning off most of their businesses into a new company known as Lionsgate Studios.
+Lionsgate was renamed Starz Entertainment in 2024, 6 months after spinning off most of their businesses into a new company known as Lionsgate Studios.